+The individual 5 to 10 mm sized crystals (Fig. 3) are of gem quality.
+Their outsides show surface roughing and small percussion marks from fluvial transport.
+Their Hf concentrations range between 0.6% and 1.1% (Table 2).
+Individual zircons were crushed using a diamond mortar and subsequently sieved.

+2.3 RBM, GOEL and VOGT

+These zircons stem from a kimberlitic diatreme near Ebersbrunn, Vogtland, Germany (Schmidt et al., 2013; Modalek et al., 2009).
+Ages of zircons from this location were determined as 71.1 ± 0.8 Myr (U-Pb; Table 2), which we take as the intrusion age.
+The diatreme is located on a topographic saddle (450 m elevation) in a soil-mantled landscape of moderate relief.
+The diatreme was first inferred through geophysical surveys and subsequently confirmed via shallow drill cores (Schmidt et al., 2013).

+Figure 3.
+Photos of the zircons investigated.
+Scales are millimetres and centimetres.
+GRIM-1 is also exemplary for samples GRIM 19-1 and GRIM 19-2 (not shown).
+Crystals' weights are provided in Table 1 (where applicable).

-- 200 1962).
-Zircons are concentrated in river sands near the pipes (Mannard, 1962), where they are mined in - small pits down to several metres depth.
-We assume such a source for our samples. - The individual 5 to 10 mm sized crystals (Fig. 3) are of gem quality.
-Their outsides show surface - roughing and small percussion marks from fluvial transport.
-Their Hf-concentrations range between 0.6 - and 1.1% (Table 2).
-Individual zircons were crushed using a diamond mortar and subsequently sieved. - 205 RBM, GOEL & VOGT: These zircons stem from a kimberlitic diatreme near Ebersbrunn, Vogtland, - Germany (Schmidt et al., 2013; Modalek et al., 2009).
-Ages of zircons from this location were - determined as 71.1±0.8 Myr (U-Pb; Table 2), which we take as the intrusion age.
-The diatreme is - located on a topographic saddle (450 m elevation) in a soil-mantled landscape of moderate relief.
-The - diatreme was first inferred through geophysical surveys and subsequently confirmed via shallow drill - 210 cores (Schmidt et al., 2013). - 211 Zircons were obtained from local collectors, either commercially from a private vendor (VOGT) or - provided in exchange (RBM, GOEL; from Sven Kreher, Goldmuseum Buchwald, Germany).
-They were - extracted from modern stream/river-bed sediments in the Göltzsch near Netschkau (VOGT; GOEL: 300 - 214 m, 50°37'25"N, 12°14'47"E), and its tributary Raumbach (RBM: 380 m, 50°37'0"N, 12°21'24"E).
-The - headwaters of the latter originate in the diatreme.
-The sampling site for RBM zircons is ~ 5 km - 216 downstream of the diatreme, those of VOGT and GOEL ~15 km.
-The smaller zircons (5-10 mm; all - 217 RBM and GOEL 1, 2 & 3) are mostly transparent, the pebble-sized zircons are opaque to translucent (all - VOGT and GOEL 4 & 5; Fig. 3).
-Individual zircons were crushed using a diamond mortar and - 219 subsequently sieved. - 220 SUM: These zircons are from the area around Sumbawanga, Tanzania (1850 m, 7°58'S, 31°37'E).
-The - samples were obtained commercially (Mawingu Gems, Idar Oberstein, Germany).
-Potential source - rocks are Paleoproterozoic metamorphic rocks (Kabete et al., 2012).
-We adopt an elevation of 1850 m - for scaling but the actual elevation of the source and/or finding location may be higher.
-The samples - exhibit signs of fluvial transport such as edge-rounding and percussion marks (Fig. 3).
-We assume that - these samples were retrieved from stream sediments or sedimentary deposits.
-The samples are from two - 226 different batches (SUM 18 A & B; the other SUM 15 & 16) and possibly stem from different locations. - 227 Individual zircons were crushed using a diamond mortar and subsequently sieved. - 228 GRIM: These samples (GRIM 19-1; GRIM 19-2; GRIM -1) are from Nägelisgrätli, east of Grimsel - Pass, Switzerland.
-The Nägelisgrätli is part of the transfluence pass through which the last-glacial - maximum Aare glacier was fed from the Rhône ice dome (Wirsig et al., 2016).
-10Be concentrations in - quartz-samples from the Nägelisgrätli are consistent with a single stage exposure history, with complete - resetting of signals of prior exposure via glacial erosion (Wirsig et al., 2016).
-The Grimsel Granodiorite - 233 (part of the Central Aar Granite) has an intrusion age of 298±2Ma (Schaltegger and Corfu, 1992) and - was subsequently affected by regional metamorphism during the Alpine orogenesis around 30-35 Myr - 235 ago (Hettmann et al., 2009).
+Zircons were obtained from local collectors, either commercially from a private vendor (VOGT) or provided in exchange (RBM, GOEL; from Sven Kreher, Goldmuseum Buchwald, Germany).
+They were extracted from modern stream- or river-bed sediments in the Göltzsch near Netschkau (VOGT; GOEL: 300 m, $50^{\circ}37'25''$ N, $12^{\circ}14'47''$ E) and its tributary Raumbach (RBM: 380 m, $50^{\circ}37'0''$ N, $12^{\circ}21'24''$ E).
+The headwaters of the latter originate in the diatreme.
+The sampling site for RBM zircons is ~ 5 km downstream of the diatreme, those of VOGT and GOEL ~ 15 km.
+The smaller zircons (5-10 mm; all RBM and GOEL 1, 2 and 3) are mostly transparent; the pebble-sized zircons are opaque to translucent (all VOGT and GOEL 4 and 5; Fig. 3).
+Individual zircons were crushed using a diamond mortar and subsequently sieved.

+2.4 SUM

+These zircons are from the area around Sumbawanga, Tanzania (1850 m, 7°58' S, 31°37' E).
+The samples were obtained commercially (Mawingu Gems, Idar Oberstein, Germany).
+Potential source rocks are Paleoproterozoic metamorphic rocks (Kabete et al., 2012).
+We adopt an elevation of 1850 m for scaling but the actual elevation of the source and/or finding location may be higher.
+The samples exhibit signs of fluvial transport such as edge-rounding and percussion marks (Fig. 3).
+We assume that these samples were retrieved from stream sediments or sedimentary deposits.
+The samples are from two different batches (SUM 18 A and B; the other SUM 15 and 16) and possibly stem from different locations.
+Individual zircons were crushed using a diamond mortar and subsequently sieved.

+2.5 GRIM

+These samples (GRIM 19-1; GRIM 19-2; GRIM-1) are from Nägelisgrätli, east of Grimsel Pass, Switzerland.
+The Nägelisgrätli is part of the transfluence pass through which the Last Glacial Maximum (LGM) Aare glacier was fed from the Rhône ice dome (Wirsig et al., 2016).
+10Be concentrations in quartz samples from the Nägelisgrätli are consistent with a single stage exposure history, with complete resetting of signals of prior exposure via glacial erosion (Wirsig et al., 2016).
+The Grimsel Granodiorite (part of the Central Aar Granite) has an intrusion age of 298 ± 2 Ma (Schaltegger and Corfu, 1992) and was subsequently affected by regional metamorphism during the Alpine orogenesis around 30-35 Myr ago (Hettmann et al., 2009).